The app is an easy way to make your observations as you go! Open the app and make sure you’re logged in. Then follow these steps:

 - Identify the species by tapping on the “What did you see?” area.
 This will run the image recognition algorithm and help you identify the species you’ve photographed.
 Choose the species that best fits your image by tapping on it.

 - Tap Save.

 - If you have the auto-submit setting turned off (your observations will be green instead of white), you will need to tap the “Submit” button at the top of the screen to finish submitting your observations.

 Things to consider when using the iNaturalist app:

 - Make your observations as you go – no need to go back later to upload them!

 - Your observations are limited by your phone’s camera capabilities.
 Clip on lenses and binocular adapters can really expand what you can do with your phone – and they’re inexpensive.

-- You can snap photos as you go and upload them later, but there is no option to search for a location in the app.
-You will have to scroll through a satellite image and find your location manually.
+- You can snap photos as you go and upload them later, but the location will not be automatically added if you have the GPS on your camera turned off.
+You will have to scroll through a satellite image or use the search bar to find your location manually.